How To Purposely Throw Up And Why You Shouldn’t

 Can an eating disorder be dangerous and detrimental to your health?
 The short answer is generally “yes,” for many.
 In some cases, eating disorders can even be life-threatening.

-To fully understand the dangers of purging and restricting, it can be helpful to take an objective look at associated eating disorder-related processes.
+To fully understand the dangers of throwing up on purpose, or purging, and restricting, it can be helpful to take an objective look at associated eating disorder-related processes.

 Over time, regular vomiting can also promote more severe stomach, digestive, and dental problems.